 To suggest that women remain silent in the Church is yet another deceptive teaching of man.
-All who faithfully follow Yahshua are to preach the Word and edify one another (2 Tim 4:2-5, Mark 16:15, Eph 4:16).
+All who faithfully follow Messiah the Savior are to preach His Word and edify one another (2 Tim 4:2-5, Mark 16:15, Eph 4:16).

 1 Cor 14:34 Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience, as also saith the law.